When I sign in to my IDrive account for the first time on a machine, I notice that some data has already been scheduled for backup. Why?

 I see 'Upload multiple file chunks simultaneously' option selected by default under the Settings tab.
 Why is that?

 The 'Upload multiple file chunks simultaneously' option will improve the data transfer speed during backups.
 This option is selected by default for user convenience.
 For optimum speed, ensure the internet bandwidth is high during data backups.

-Yes, Mac OS Mojave requires user consent for applications to access privacy sensitive data.
+Yes, Mac OS Mojave or later requires user consent for applications to access privacy sensitive data.
 Hence you need to grant full disk access permission to IDrive and IDriveDaemon, in order to backup privacy sensitive data.

 To pre authorize IDrive.app and IDriveDaemon.app,